jigarmaheshwari07/aws-iam-manager/readme.md

 ## CLI Commands

+To run the CLI commands, make sure you are in the root directory of your Flask application.

 - **Update AWS Data**
     ```sh
     flask update-aws-data
     ```

+This command will update the data from AWS, including IAM roles, users, and policies.

 - **Sync Account**
     ```sh
     flask sync-account --account_id <ACCOUNT_ID>
     ```

+Replace `<ACCOUNT_ID>` with the ID of the AWS account you want to sync.
+This command will sync the specified AWS account with your Flask application.

+Remember to replace `<ACCOUNT_ID>` with the actual ID of the AWS account you want to sync.

 ## License
 This project is licensed under the MIT License.